 - Coat the chicken by dredging in the flour mixture, then the eggs, next the breadcrumbs.
 Dredge in the eggs again, and finally in the bread crumbs.

-- Fry in the hot oil for 3-5 minutes on each side until golden and crispy.
+- Fry in the hot oil for 3-5 minutes on each side until golden brown and crispy.

-- Drain the chicken strips on paper towels.
+- Drain the chicken strips on paper towels laid on a baking sheet.

 That means your oil is too hot.
 It overcooks the coating before the inside is done.
 Use an instant read thermometer.
 The proper temperature for the oil is 350 degrees.